 Employers’ mental health spending is likely going to increase, but overall health care spending will decrease over time.
 In other words, finding ways to support employee mental health will help shrink the need for employers to cover other types of healthcare costs for employees.

-As employees improve their overall mental health, they will take fewer sick days and productivity will increase.
+As employees improve their overall mental health, so will productivity and efficiency.
 Over the long term, employers’ health care costs will even out or improve.

 The American Psychiatric Association (APA) found that employees who suffer from unresolved depression perform at a productivity level 35% lower than other employees.
 That translates into a loss of $210.5 billion annually due to absenteeism and on-the-job issues.

-That health care spend will be reversed as employees become more productive with fewer sick days and use the health care system less often, providing overall savings.
+That health care spend will be reversed as employees become more productive and use the health care system less often, providing overall savings.

 What's Next for Employers